-We also investigate how the different interventions impact participants' choice experiences.
-Replicating work in other contexts, such as health insurance choice (Appelt, Gao, Johnson, & von Glahn, 2015), participants do not report differences in their choice experience (i.e., how confident they feel about their decision, how easy they feel the decision is, how much control they feel they have over the decision, and how satisfied they feel with the decision process and outcome) based on condition, even though there are measurable differences in their decision outcomes between conditions.
+We investigate how the different interventions impact participants' choice experiences.
+We create a choice experience measure from the average of the standardized ratings of decision confidence, decision ease, perceived control, process satisfaction, and outcome satisfaction (Cronbach's α = .8).
+Replicating work in other contexts, such as health insurance choice (Appelt, Gao, Johnson, & von Glahn, 2015), a between-subjects ANOVA shows no effect of condition, F(3, 447) = 1.94, p = .1, η_p^2 = .01.
+Participants do not report differences in their choice experience (i.e., how confident they feel about their decision, how easy they feel the decision is, how much control they feel they have over the decision, and how satisfied they feel with the decision process and outcome) based on condition, even though there are measurable differences in the decision outcomes.